jfg956/mysql-server/jfg_brain_dump.md

 contains MySQL, Percona Server and MariaDB samples.

 Note: [Bug#106645](https://bugs.mysql.com/bug.php?id=106645)
-was opened in 2022, but people have been asking for this feature for a long time.
+was open in 2022, but people have been asking for this feature for a long time.
 This is from 2006:
 [Bug#19046: slow query log should include the affected database](https://bugs.mysql.com/bug.php?id=19046).